Skip to content

 Is France a good place to go skiing?

-Yes, France is a good place to go skiing as you have plenty of choice, great snowfalls and picturesque villages to choose from.
+Yes, France is a good place to go skiing as you have plenty of choices, great snowfalls and picturesque villages to choose from.

 What month has the most snow in France?